openmobilityfoundation/mobility-data-specification/agency/README.md

 The vehicle `/telemetry` endpoint allows a Provider to send vehicle telemetry data in a batch for any number of vehicles in the fleet.

+The Update Telemetry endpoint (/telemetry) shall be called for the specific trip within 24 hrs after the vehicle trip is over.
+For any given trip, data reported via the (/telemetry) endpoint shall contain temporal and location data for every 300 ft (91 meters) while vehicle is in motion and 30 seconds while at rest.
+For Mobility Service Providers who do not calculate distance in real-time, a periodic rate of 14 seconds can be used while vehicle is in motion.

 Endpoint: `/vehicles/telemetry`
 Method: `POST`